 Front courtyard.
-The project started with redesigning the enclosed courtyard adjacent to the kitchen.
+The project started with the design and construction of the enclosed courtyard adjacent to the kitchen.
 A small pond was built from sandstone blocks to enliven the area and stepped garden walls were developed containing planting beds to create a formal, geometric planting scheme.
 This effectively extended the existing sandstone walls of the house into the courtyard itself.
-The new sandstone work was dimensioned and aged to closely match that of the house.
+All the new sandstone work was dimensioned and aged to closely match the existing stonework in the house.
 A stainless steel water sculpture by Victorian sculptor and artist Rudi Jass was commissioned for the pond.

 North terrace and stepped gardens.
 The northern side of the house was then developed.
-This was a difficult area which required the rebuilding of a complex curved stone stairway climbing through planter beds to reach the entrance to the maid's quarters off a small terrace.
-Extensive weed growth and a very poor quality rockery were removed.
+This was a difficult area which required the design of a complex stone stairway climbing through planter beds to reach the entrance to the maid's quarters off a small terrace.
+Extensive weed growth and a very poor quality rockery had to be removed.
 The design of the stairway followed the circular shape of the house's northern wall, linking it to and emphasising the exposed rock ledges upon which the house was built.
-Once again, the sandstone blocks were matched to those of the house.
+Once again, the sandstone blocks were matched to the house.

-This phase also included the development of a large paved terrace accessed from the lounge which was to function as the house's main outdoor entertaining and leisure area.
+This phase also included the development of a large paved terrace accessed from the lounge which was to function as an entertaining and leisure area.
 It was adjacent to the strong, geometric, symmetrical layout of lounge's outer wall, so an extension of that design treatment was adopted.
 A large sandstone wall was built to retain the new paved area.
 The existing proportions of the house determined the size of the wall, with care being taken to neither diminish nor accentuate the relationship between the house and the nearby small escarpment.
 Native plants to a height of one metre were selected to ensure that the profile of the house on the land was maintained.
-Rudi Jass was again commissioned to design a stainless steel and glass birdbath for this new terrace.
+Rudi Jass was again commissioned to design a stainless steel and glass birdbath for the terrace.

-Terraced valley.
+The valley.
 The four levels of the block below the formal terrace area were extremely steep and overgrown with bamboo and other introduced weeds.
-The first stage of the restoration of this area was the removal by the owners of all unwanted growth from both the Fishwick house block and the adjacent Buttress Reserve, especially the thickly-matted bamboo canes and rhizomes.
+The first stage of the restoration of this area was the removal of all unwanted growth from both the Fishwick house block and the adjacent Buttress Reserve.
 This work unexpectedly revealed some existing dry sandstone walls, sandstone steps, large natural rock formations and dramatic sandstone boulders.
-Preserving and enhancing the view to the north-east from the house then became very important, as clearing had revealed the dramatic rock escarpment and the "buttresses" - enormous leaning rocks - after which Griffin had named the reserve.
+Preserving and enhancing the view to the north-east from the house then became very important, as clearing had revealed the dramatic rock escarpment and the "buttresses" enormous leaning rocks - after which Griffin had named the reserve.

-Viewing the house from the newly cleared valley then revealed the harmonious way in which it related to the sandstone ledges and how these had, to a large extent, located and shaped Griffin's very design.
-He had created an outstanding organic relationship between the house and the landscape.
-There were no abrupt protrusions above the ridgeline; the house was now seen to "grow out of" its sandstone site.
+Viewing the house from the newly cleared valley then revealed the harmonious way in which the house related to the sandstone ledges and how these had, to a large extent, located and shaped its very design.
+Griffin had created an outstanding organic relationship between the house and the landscape.
+There were no abrupt protrusions above the ridgeline and the house was now seen to "grow out of" its sandstone site.

-The valley area contained remnants of old dry sandstone walls which supported the terraces as well as small gullies which carried stormwater from several higher neighbouring blocks.
-These were repaired and, in keeping with Griffin's concept for Castlecrag, a series of serpentine rock walls and pathways were constructed to accentuate the valley lines and create winding planting beds for the planned bush gardens on lower sections of the property.
+The valley area contained remnants of old dry sandstone walls which supported the terraces and several gullies which carried stormwater from several higher blocks.
+These were repaired and, in keeping with Griffin's concept for Castlecrag, a series of serpentine rock walls and pathways were constructed to accentuate the valley lines and create winding planting beds for the lower sections of the property.